 OH and hey, don’t forget to hide the little plastic baby inside!
 Tradition has it that the person that gets the baby in their slice of cake has to bring/ buy/ make the next one!Print

-1 cup of non dairy milk, I used plain unsweetened almond milk
+- 1 cup of non dairy milk, I used plain unsweetened almond milk

-1 teaspoon salt
+- 1 teaspoon salt

-1/4 cup sugar
+- 1/4 cup sugar

-3 1/2 cups all purpose flour, divided
+- 4 cups all purpose flour, divided

-- 1 package (2 1/4 teaspoons) Quick Rise yeast
+- 1 package (2 1/4 teaspoons) active dry yeast

 - 4 tablespoons of vegan butter, softened and divided

 For the filling:

 - 2/3 cup packed light brown sugar

 - 1 1/2 teaspoons ground cinnamon

 - 4 tablespoons vegan butter, softened

 For the Icing:

-1 cup powdered sugar
+- 1 cup powdered sugar

-1– 1 1/2 tablespoons of non dairy milk
+- 1– 1 1/2 tablespoons of non dairy milk

-1/2 teaspoon vanilla extract
+- 1/2 teaspoon vanilla extract

-Stand mixer on low, pour the milk mixture into the flour mixture and mix until just combined.
+- In the bowl of a stand mixer with the paddle attachment, add in 3 cups of the flour and the salt.
+With the mixer on low, pour the milk mixture into the flour mixture and mix until just combined.

 - Put on the dough hook and leave the stand mixer running to knead for about 8 minutes on low speed.
-Every couple of minutes, stop the kneading, taking the dough off of the hook, reposition it, and restart the kneading on low speed.
+You can also do this with your hands if desired.
+Every couple of minutes, stop the mixer, taking the dough off of the hook, reposition it, and restart the kneading on low speed.
 Once done kneading, the dough should be elastic and neither sticky nor wet at all.
 If it’s a bit sticky, add just a touch more flour in.
 I never need to do this step but just in case.